geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

 In order to make an SLD one needs to know the structure of the data.
 WMS and WFS both have operations to do this, so the **DescribeLayer** operation just routes the client to the appropriate service.

-The standard parameters for the GetFeatureInfo operation are:
+The standard parameters for the DescribeLayer operation are:

 .. list-table::
    :widths: 20 10 70